-One Hundred fifty-five people are newly diagnosed with Pancreatic Cancer each day, which is more than 57,000 people annually.
+One Hundred seventy people are newly diagnosed with Pancreatic Cancer each day, which is more than 62,210 people annually.

-In 2020, Pancreatic Cancer is projected to become the 2nd leading cause of Cancer-related death in the United States.
+In 2022, Pancreatic Cancer remains the 3rd leading cause of Cancer-related death in the United States.
 Killing more people each year in the United States than Breast Cancer.

-Pancreatic Cancer has the highest mortality rate of all major Cancers.
-For all stages combined, 90% of Pancreatic Cancer patients will die within five years of diagnosis .
+Pancreatic Cancer has the lowest survival rate of all major Cancers.
+For all stages combined, 88% of Pancreatic Cancer patients will die within five years of diagnosis .